Wilaak/Route2/README.md

 ## Performance

 It's usually not the router that is the bottleneck of an application, hopefully.
-This router incorporates optimizations in key areas.

 ### Enable Route Cache